FORM’s mission is to be a dynamic presenter and producer of Australian contemporary dance, based in Parramatta, Western

 FORM provides unique opportunities for young people in Western Sydney.
 We increase their exposure to renowned choreographic practice, contribute to artform appreciation and develop young audiences.
 We play an important role in fostering the next generation of dance makers.

 Our vision is to establish a Western Sydney youth dance ensemble, the WE ARE HERE Company, led by Associate Artist, Emma Saunders.
-WE ARE HERE provided practical pathways for diverse early career dance artists (16-30) to maintain dance training, develop their dance practice in a supported environment with industry professionals, and create new works by young Australian dance artists.
+WE ARE HERE provided practical pathways for early career dance artists (16-30) to maintain dance training, develop their dance practice in a supported environment with industry professionals, and create new works by young Australian dance artists.

 Through our enlivening education program, we provide access and participation in dance culture for early-career artists and performing arts students.
 Underpinning the artistic program and as a companion to our Dance Bites program, the education program includes skills development, workshops, Q&A sessions and masterclasses.

 FORM’s partnerships are vital to our work.
 We have developed and maintained numerous relationships across industry sectors and across Western Sydney that will continue to help us forge new ground and broaden opportunities for the dance sector.

 With growing national and international interest in the fields of dance for health and creative ageing, FORM’s health alliances grow community participation in programs promoting the health benefits of life-long dance.
 Through our seniors’ dance and Dance for Parkinson’s programs, led by Diane Busuttil in 2020, we encouraged inclusivity, well-being, and creativity.

 FORM communicates with new audiences on-line.
 We will continue to invest in commissioning innovative digital dance content, such as the Blogger-in-Residence, which contributes reputable critical discourse around Australian dance.
 A podcast series with members of the Cultural Performing Arts Network (CPAN) will be launched in 2020.

-As caretaker of CPAN (established in 2011 with Fairfield Council and Community First Steps, FORM has developed a strong connection with the local cultural performing arts sector in Western Sydney which ensures that cultural diversity continues to be at the core of every aspect of FORM’s program.
+As caretaker of CPAN, established in 2011 with Fairfield Council and Community First Steps, FORM has developed a strong connection with the local cultural performing arts sector in Western Sydney which ensures that cultural diversity continues to be at the core of every aspect of FORM’s program.